Skip to main content

 6 minutes read

-For those running a business, engaging in trading, or simply aiming to sharpen their understanding of personal finance management, knowing what is TIN number in India is more than just technical knowledge; it’s a fundamental aspect of navigating India’s tax environment.
+For those running a business, engaging in trading, or simply aiming to sharpen their understanding of personal finance management, knowing “what is TIN number in India” is more than just technical knowledge; it’s a fundamental aspect of navigating India’s tax environment.

 Key Takeaways

-• TIN (Taxpayer Identification Number) is an 11-digit number used to track VAT-related business transactions across states and was issued by the state Commercial Tax Departments.
+• TIN (Taxpayer Identification Number) is an 11-digit number used to track VAT-related business transactions across states and was issued by the State Commercial Tax Departments

-• While GST has replaced VAT in most sectors, TIN remains relevant for legacy records, audits, and sectors still outside GST, like petroleum and liquor.
+• While GST has replaced VAT in most sectors, TIN remains relevant for legacy records, audits, and sectors still outside GST, like petroleum and liquor

-• TIN verification can be done online via TINXSYS or state portals for due diligence and compliance checks.
+• TIN verification can be done online via TINXSYS or state portals for due diligence and compliance checks

-Understanding the Basics- What is the TIN Number in India?
+What is the TIN Number in India?

 A Taxpayer Identification Number (TIN) is an 11-digit unique number assigned to dealers, traders, and business entities registered under the Value Added Tax (VAT) system in India.
 Each state issues TINs through its Commercial Tax Department, and the number is used primarily to track VAT-related transactions, including interstate sales and purchases of goods.

-The TIN is state-specific.
 The first two digits of the TIN represent the state code, while the remaining nine digits serve as a unique identifier for the registered business or dealer.
 For example, a TIN starting with 27 corresponds to Maharashtra, while 09 represents Uttar Pradesh.

-So, when someone asks, “What is TIN number in India?”—the answer is that it’s used to trace tax compliance and business transactions under the VAT regime.
+So, when someone asks, “What is TIN number in India?”, the answer is that it’s used to trace tax compliance and business transactions under the VAT regime.

 Although India transitioned to the Goods and Services Tax (GST) system in July 2017, TIN remains relevant in several legacy contexts.
 It plays a key role in:

-• Tracking interstate movement of goods
+• Facilitating the tracking of interstate movement of goods under the VAT regime

-• Maintaining historical financial records
+• Maintaining historical financial and tax records for reference, verification, and regulatory purposes

-• Verifying dealer authenticity for past transactions
+• Verifying the authenticity of registered dealers for historical transactions

 TIN also helps prevent tax evasion by creating a transparent mechanism to move and sell taxable goods.
 For businesses still operating in VAT-exempt sectors (like petroleum products or alcohol, which are currently outside the GST scope), TIN registration remains mandatory.